duetosymmetry/qnm/docs/paper/paper.md

 gravitational-wave ``fingerprints,'' in analogy to electromagnetic spectroscopy of atoms, ions, and molecules.
-The idea of using the quasi-normal modes (QNMs) of black holes (BHs) for gravitational-wave (GW) spectroscopy was first made explicit by Detweiler [@Detweiler:1980gk].
+The idea of using the quasi-normal modes (QNMs) of black holes (BHs) for gravitational-wave (GW) spectroscopy was first made explicit by
+@Detweiler:1980gk.
 QNMs of rotating Kerr BHs in general relativity (GR) depend only on the mass and spin of the BH.
 Thus GWs containing QNMs can be used to infer the remnant BH properties in a binary merger, or as a test of GR by checking the consistency between the inspiral and ringdown portions of a GW signal [@TheLIGOScientific:2016src; @Isi:2019aib].

-For a review of QNMs see [@Berti:2009kk].
+For a review of QNMs see @Berti:2009kk.
 A Kerr BH's QNMs are the homogeneous (source-free) solutions to the Teukolsky equation [@Teukolsky:1973ha] subject to certain physical conditions.
 The Teukolsky equation can apply to different physical fields based on